Jungle Entertainment: Productions

+The World's Most Remade Australian Producer

+No Activity.
+The Moodys.
+Review with Myles Barlow.
+No other Australian production company has had more scripted formats remade internationally.

 Awards

+In 2026, Jungle Entertainment won the Screen Producers of Australia Award for Australian Production Company of the Year and the Screen Business Export Award, for the second year running.

+Good Cop/Bad Cop was honoured at the 64th annual Monte-Carlo Television Festival with the jury’s Special Prize for Cast, including for actors Leighton Meester and Luke Cook.

 For comedy TV work, Jungle's Director awards include Best Comedy AFIs, Best Director at ADGA, Best Narrative Comedy at AWGIE and Best Ensemble Comedy (Equity).

 Jungle won Breakthrough Business of The Year at the 2013 Screen Producers Australia Awards with the comedy The Moodys being nominated for Best Comedy at the Monte Carlo TV Awards.
 Jungle directors have won multiple local and international advertising awards including Gold Lions at Cannes, Gold Promax, Yellow Pencil, Oneshow, Clio and AWARD awards.